What is Cinquefoil?

 Cinquefoil Folklore and History

-Cinquefoil was an ingredient in many magic spells in the Middle Ages, and was particularly used as an herb in love potions.
-In an old recipe called 'Witches' Ointment' the juice of Five-leaf Grass, smallage and wolfsbane is mixed with the fat of children dug up from their graves and added to fine wheat flour.
+Cinquefoil was an ingredient in many magic spells in the Middle Ages and was notably used as an herb in love potions.

 Cinquefoil Herb Recipes

 Tea: Herbal infusion of 1 oz. of the herb to a pint of boiling water.

 Decoction, 1 1/2 oz. of the root, boiled in a quart of water down to a pint.